Ultimate Guide To WordPress RSS

 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-Tip #4 – Set Up Your Own Feeds Directory
+Tip #4 – Provide Your Own RSS Feeds Directory

-You can set up a list of feeds for your site visitors that allows readers to subscribe only to content in specific categories, just like the larger online publishers do …
+You can publish a page of feeds that allows readers to subscribe only to specific content …

-Link a button like the one shown below to the URL of your category feed and then create a table or a list of all your category feeds on a new page …
+All you need to do is link an image like the one shown below to a category feed and then create a table or a list of all feeds on a new page …

-For a detailed step-by-step tutorial about inserting tables into WordPress posts and pages, go here:
+We have created a detailed tutorial about adding tables to WordPress here:

-RSS feeds can be customized in a number of ways, such as adding videos to feeds, ads, etc. Some of these customizations require code editing skills.
+RSS feeds can be customized in several ways, such as adding videos to feeds, ads, etc. Some of these customizations require code editing skills.

-WordPress allows various RSS feed configurations that do not require messing with code.
-Below are examples of some of the kinds of custom feeds you can use and how to format your feeds …
+WordPress allows a number of RSS feed configurations that do not require messing with code.
+Below are examples of some of the kinds of feeds you can create …

-Below are the different feed types, descriptions, and feed examples listed above:
+For your convenience, here are the feed types, descriptions, and feed examples shown above:

 • Feed Type: All Posts